Welcome to the website for the Angoon Airport Design.

 The Federal Aviation Administration (FAA) completed an Environmental Impact Statement (EIS) for a land-based airport for the community of Angoon.
 A Record of Decision was signed in October of 2016.
 The selected alternative for the airport is 12a.
 For more information on the FAA EIS, visit the documents page.

 Draft WR Public Comment Period Now Closed

-The Federal Aviation Administration (FAA) and the Alaska Department of Transportation and Public Facilities (DOT&PF) would like to announce the Notice of Availability for a revised Draft Written Re-evaluation (DWR) concerning the Record of Decision (ROD) and Final Environmental Impact Statement (FEIS) for the Proposed Airport, Angoon, Alaska, which is now available for public review and comment from April 10 through May 10 2019.
+The Federal Aviation Administration (FAA) and the Alaska Department of Transportation and Public Facilities (DOT&PF) published a revised Draft Written Re-evaluation (DWR) concerning the Record of Decision (ROD) and Final Environmental Impact Statement (FEIS) for the Proposed Airport, Angoon, Alaska, which was available for public review and comment from April 10 through May 10 2019.
 The DWR includes minor informational project updates and an illustration of the potential land acquisition area for both airport construction and establishing required airspace.
-The DWR can be found at the locations listed below or on this website on the Documents Page.
+The DWR can be found on the documents Page.

 A Public Open House was held in Angoon on June 1, 2018.

 The meeting materials for the Angoon Airport Public Open House on June 1, 2018 are now available for review.